rollkit/lumen/README.md

 ### 4. Custom Consensus for Equal Timestamps

-Lumen includes a custom consensus implementation (`RollkitConsensus`) that:
+ev-reth includes a custom consensus implementation (`RollkitConsensus`) that:

 - Allows multiple blocks to have the same timestamp
 - Wraps the standard Ethereum beacon consensus for most validation